Deepan-Karmakar/p5.js-tutorial/Processing-transition.md

 + Because you can think of your sketch as more than just the drawing canvas, `size()` has been replaced with `createCanvas()`, to suggest the possibility of creating other elements.
 + `frameRate(num)` sets the frame rate, but the `frameRate` variable has been removed.
 To get the current frame rate, call `frameRate()` with no arguments.
-+ JavaScript doesn't always load things synchronously, there are a couple options to deal with this:
++ JavaScript doesn't always load things synchronously, so there are a couple options to deal with this:
      + All load methods take an optional callback argument.
 That is, a function that gets called after the file has been loaded.
      + Alternatively, you can place load calls in a `preload()` method that happens before `setup()`.
 If a preload method exists, setup waits until everything inside is loaded, see this [image example](http://p5js.org/examples/image-alpha-mask.html).
 + The variable `mousePressed` has been replaced with `mouseIsPressed`.
-+ In addition to mouse events, there are touch events, the mapping is like this:
++ In addition to mouse events, there are touch events.
+The mapping is like this:
      + `mouseX` ~ `touchX`
      + `mouseY` ~ `touchY`
      + `mousePressed()` ~ `touchStarted()`